-William Morris designs and patterns have had a recent resurgence in popularity.
-This is not surprising with the current popular Cottagecore aesthetic and maximalist interior trend.
+William Morris’s designs and patterns have had a recent resurgence in popularity.
+This is unsurprising with the current popular Cottagecore aesthetic and maximalist interior trend.

-If you are wondering what a Cottagecore aesthetic is, think of the trappings associated with traditional cottage living.
-Stuff such as flowing floral dresses, crafting, homemade sour bread dough and growing your own vegetables.
+If you are wondering what a Cottagecore aesthetic is, think of the trappings associated with traditional cottage living—stuff such as flowing floral dresses, crafting, homemade sour bread dough and growing your vegetables.

 Many of William Morris’s patterns are over 150 years old.
 They are such good designs they stand the test of time.
 The Morris & Co company Still sell his wallpapers, textiles and homewares today.